-Until the Shanghai Tower opens in 2014, it is the highest building in Shanghai.
-There is an observation deck on the 100th floor at 1,555 feet for sightseeing and a Hyatt Regency luxury hotel.
+Until 2014, it was the tallest building in Shanghai.
+There is a popular observation deck on the 100th floor at 1,555 feet for sightseeing and a Hyatt Regency luxury hotel.

 On a visit, you can also see nearby the 88 story Jin Mao Tower and the Shanghai Tower that towers 400 feet higher than the Shanghai World Financial Center.
 These three buildings sit in a cluster next to the Pudong River in the Lujiazui financial district.

 The Shanghai World Financial Center project was designed by the Kohn Pedersen Fox architectural firm, and the construction was managed by the Mori Building Corporation of Japan.
 Multinational corporations funded the project.

 It actually took the developers 11 years to finish the building.
 It officially opened in 2008, and it was generally considered to be the best skyscraper that was built in the world in 2008.